wackersCTF/competitive_programming/C++.md

 * Main Author: wyl3waK
 * Contributers: xenonminer, prince-of-tennis
 * This is mostly for USACO competitive programming.
+* This is in progress and not written by experts.
+There may be errors and mistakes.

 A good start: https://www.w3schools.com/cpp/default.asp